microsoft/STL/README.md

 # How To Run The Tests With A Native Tools Command Prompt

-1. Follow [How To Build With A Native Tools Command Prompt][] adding the optional `-DBUILD_TESTING=TRUE` flag.
+1. Follow either [How To Build With A Native Tools Command Prompt][] or [How To Build With The Visual Studio IDE][].
-2. Invoke `git submodule update --init llvm-project`
+2. Invoke `git submodule update --init llvm-project` at the root of the STL source tree.

-In addition to following the above steps you must also have [Python][] 3.8 or newer, and have LLVM's `bin` directory on the PATH.
+3. Acquire [Python][] 3.8 or newer.
+4. Have LLVM's bin directory on the PATH.
 Simply using [LLVM's installer][] and choosing to add LLVM to your path during installation is the easiest way to get LLVM's `bin` directory on you PATH.
+5. Follow the instructions below.

 ## Running All The Tests